usmankhan30398-stack/ops-playbook/README.md

 # AI Strategy Portfolio

-Welcome to the AI Strategy Portfolio!
 This repository showcases strategy examples, workflows, and case studies demonstrating how AI can be leveraged to drive operational improvements, align teams, and scale processes.

 ## Repository Overview
 - **Case Studies**: Real-world AI applications for enhancing operations and decision-making.